Aperiodicity, rotational tiling spaces and topological space groups: Point Groups For FLC Tilings

 \begin{examples} The Penrose tilings have point group $\Z/10$, although we note that while there are two Penrose tilings with five-fold rotational symmetry about the origin, there are no individual tilings with ten-fold rotational symmetry.
+So the rotation $g$ by $2\pi/10$ is a bijection on the leaves of $\Om_t$ which sends leaves to distinct leaves, but $g^2$ sends precisely two leaves to themselves (each with a single fixed point: the unique tiling with $\Z/5$ rotational symmetry on each leaf).
 The chair tilings have point group $\Z/4$ and in this case there are examples with the full rotational symmetry group about the origin.
 The Ammann--Beenker tilings have point group $\Z/8$. \end{examples}